abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Before we close this chapter, there is one meta-note that we should definitely make: according to the definition of a number that we presented, a number is not an *object*, but a whole *system of interconnected objects*, containing in this case an infinite number of objects.
 This may seem weird to you, but it's actually pretty characteristic of the categorical way of modeling things.

 {%endif%}

+Addendum: The case of composition in software development
+===

+> An unstructured monolithic design is not a good idea, except maybe for a tiny operating system in, say, a toaster, but even there it is arguable.--- Andrew S. Tanenbaum

+Software development is a peculiar discipline --- in theory, it should be just some sort of *engineering*, however the way it is executed in practice is sometimes closer to *craftsmanship*, with the principle of composition not being utilized to the fullest.

+To see why, imagine a person (e.g. me), tinkering with some sort of engineering problem e.g. trying to fix a machine or modify it to serve a new purpose.
+If the machine in question is mechanical or electrical, this person will be forced to pretty much make due with the components that already exist, simply because they can rarely afford to manufacture new components themselves (or at least they would avoid it if possible).
+This limitation, forces component manufacturers to create components that are versatile and that work well together, in the same way in which pure functions work well together.
+And this in turn makes it easy for engineers to create better machines without doing all the work themselves.

+But things are different if the machine in question is software-based --- due to the ease with which new software components can be rolled out, our design can blur the line that separates some of the components or even do away with the concept of component altogether and make the whole program one giant component (*monolithic design*).
+Worse, when no ready-made components are available, this approach is actually easier than the component-based approach that we described in the previous paragraph, and so many people use it.

+This is bad, as the benefits of monolithic design are mostly short-term --- not being separated to components makes programs harder to reason about, harder to modify (e.g. you cannot replace a faulty component with a new one) and generally more primitive than component-based programs.
+For this reasons, I think that currently, programmers are losing out by not utilizing the principles of functional composition.
+In fact, I was so unhappy with the situation that I decided to write a whole book on applied category theory to help people understand the principles of composition better --- it's called Category Theory Illustrated (Oh wait, I am writing that right now, aren't I?)